rall0r/saltstack-users-salt/README.md

 There needs to be a *groups.sls* state and pillar as shown at the mentioned gist.
 I may provide that in an extra repository as well.

+## Examples

+Remember that no group state or group pillar is included but can easily be adopted from the gist above.

+states / top.sls

+    base:
+    '*':
+      - users
+      - groups

+pillars / top.sls

+    base:
+    '*':
+      - groups
+      - users